matthew-andrews/superstore/README.md

 ## todo

-JSDoc comments and automatically generating documentation.
+- JSDoc comments and automatically generating documentation.
+- Should clear and unset be merged?